 Wouldn't it be great if you could see videos of the Aboriginal stories that relate to where you live, just by going to your local council's website?

-This project researched and produced three short films that celebrate Aboriginal cultural heritage in the Hornsby Shire.
+This project researched and produced some short films that celebrate Aboriginal cultural heritage in the Hornsby Shire.

 Inspiring, moving and relevant for all Australians, and in particular: